nirinaRakotoniary/nirinaRakotoniary/README.md

 * 🌍  I'm based in Agadir, Morocco
 * ✉️  You can contact me at [nirinarakotoniary@gmail.com](mailto:nirinarakotoniary@gmail.com)
-* 🧠  I'm learning React Native
+* 🧠  I'm learning Flutter and NestJS
-* 🤝  I'm open to collaborating on springboot, react, angular
+* 🤝  I'm open to collaborating on springboot, flask, laravel, ML & DL and React with JS or TS

 ### Skills